 Productivity From Below.
 A unique approach to the use of Practitioner partners as Co-investigators

 Professor Monder Ram, Dr Imelda McCarthy and Katherine Jones from Aston University and Professor Anne Green from the University of Birmingham

-In this seminar, the team share insights from their unique ESRC-funded research Productivity from Below, which is co-produced with practitioner partners and uses academic research to address and boost productivity practices in disadvantaged micro business communities in the West Midlands.
+In this seminar, the team share insights from their award winning ESRC-funded research Productivity from Below, which is co-produced with practitioner partners and uses academic research to address and boost productivity practices in disadvantaged micro business communities in the West Midlands.

 Wellbeing and Productivity: Can you have it all?

 Professor Kevin Daniels, Professor Sara Connolly and Dr Helen Fitzhugh from the University of East Anglia and Will Phillips from RAND Europe

 In this seminar, the team offer insight into six years of ESRC-funded work on workplace wellbeing and productivity at the University of East Anglia and RAND Europe.
 The speakers discuss selected research findings and how they are creating an evidence-based online wellbeing toolkit, which will be available to employers and managers on the PrOPEL Hub website in 2022.